 Learning what works for your hair type can be a process that involves lots of trial and error, and perhaps many a Google search.
 One of the most popular tips you’ll likely come across for natural hair is to deep condition your hair routinely.
 In order for your hair to thrive with a healthy look and feel, moisture is key.
-But first, you’ll have the find the best deep conditioner for black hair types.
+But first, you’ll have to find the best deep conditioner for Black hair types.

 You can’t use the first deep conditioner you come across as it may not work in your favor.
 We must admit, the process can be daunting if you just throw yourself into the search without preparation, but thankfully, this is where we come in!
 Read on: